 The whole idea of training multi-layer perceptrons is to compute the derivatives of the error function or gradient descent concerning weights using the backpropagation algorithm.

 Artificial Neural Networks (ANN) – Answer to Many Questions

 The artificial neural network concept came out of the human brain working model as an inspiration to allow machines to read & generate pictures, and texts for translations, videos and sounds.
 Today we have fully working models of neural networks that can answer questions through voice processing, recognise handwriting, watch and interpret videos, and understand and predict our behaviour.

 It can alert security officials and send the location of the wanted person through face detection and body language behaviour.
 Neural networks are always at the foundation level for many of the biggest breakthroughs in artificial intelligence.
 Yes also can drive us around in our cars

 Neural networks use supervised as well as unsupervised machine learning data sets and methodologies to achieve results.
-The supervised learning method is much more suitable and appropriate when neural networks are used for classification problems like email a spam or not spam.
-Often people get confused between deep neural network which is actually an artificial neural network only with multiple layers between the input and output layers.
+The supervised learning method is much more suitable and appropriate when neural networks are used for classification problems like email as spam or not spam.
+Often people get confused between a deep neural network which is actually an artificial neural network only with multiple layers between the input and output layers.

 - Predict our behaviour and become an expert.

-- Learn to understand and speak our language, text and handwriting
+- Learn to understand and speak our language, text, and handwriting

 - Watch videos to learn facial movement for pronouncing different words and create videos